richardydong/bluegreen/README.md

 # How To Set This Up
 + You need internet connectivity for this...
 I'm working on making this completely offline, so more to come there.
-+ __Fork this specific repo branch (ocp33-pipeline)!__ You'll want to be able to make code changes and roll them out across environments.
++ __I recommend you fork this specific repo branch (ocp33-pipeline)!__ You'll want to be able to make code changes and roll them out across environments.
+Alternatively, you can just use this one (it's the default).
+The pipeline expects the app to be called 'bluegreen' for now.
+I'm hoping to parameterize this as well soon.
+#### If you do fork this repo into your own perform the following steps, otherwise ignore:
-+ __Edit and commit__ the _php-bluegreen-app-pipeline-bc.yml_ file so that the git uri on line 10 points to your fork.
++ __Edit and commit__ the ruby-mysql-app-pipeline-bc.yml file so that the git uri on line 10 points to your fork.
-+ __Edit and commit__ the _pipeline-setup.sh_ file such that on lines 7 and 10, you're pointing to your fork.
-Again note that I'm pointing to a specific branch whereas you may not.
-+ __Edit and commit__ the _Jenkinsfile_ on line 23, provide your specific ip/host:port and login information
 + Clone your repository locally ... note in the example below I'm cloning my branch.
 If you've forked my branch into your master, you can leave the -b flag out.

 ```
 git clone https://github.com/tariq-islam/bluegreen -b ocp33-pipeline
 ```

-+ Similar a previous step, you can uncomment out line #5 in the _pipeline-setup.sh_ file and provide your specific ip/host:port and login information, or simply oc login before running the setup script.
 + Run the pipeline-setup.sh script (don't forget to change permissions on the file to make it executable)

 ```